Meet the Instructors

 Tina Gholson has over 40 years of management experience in payroll and human resources.
 She has worked in the health care, manufacturing, payroll service bureau and financial services industries.
 Her most recent role involves managing the payroll department for JACK Entertainment.

-Gholson has also been an active member of the PayrollOrg’s (formerly American Payroll Association) Greater Cleveland Chapter for over 40 years.
-She is currently the chapter’s vice president and served as its president for two terms.
+Gholson has also been an active member of the PayrollOrg's (formerly the American Payroll Association) Greater Cleveland Chapter for over 40 years.
+She is currently the chapter's vice president and served as its president for two terms.
 In addition, she served as the chair of the Ohio Conference for Payroll Professionals, the annual Ohio statewide payroll conference.

 In 2015, PayrollOrg awarded her the Meritorious Service Award, and she was inducted into the APA Hall of Fame for her contributions to the association and the payroll profession.
 She is currently an instructor for the PayrollOrg Pay Train program at Tri-C's Corporate College.